SayedShaun/Image-Question-Answering-Chatbot/README.md

 ![Gemini](https://github.com/SayedShaun/Know-Image-with-LLM/assets/126845316/382cd4a2-77ec-4c2e-bacb-7422b607248a)

-Know Image with LLM is a Streamlit application that utilizes Google Gemini Pro to extract information from images.
-This repository contains the necessary files to run the application.
+Explore Image with LLM is a project that utilizes Google Gemini Pro to extract information from images.
+This repository contains the necessary files to run the application in local machine.

 ## Features